Dewey’s Political Philosophy

 The period between the wars also saw an imposing series of books articulating and developing his philosophical beliefs.
 This includes Reconstruction in Philosophy (1920), Human Nature and Conduct (1922), Experience and Nature (1925), The Quest for Certainty (1929), Art as Experience (1934), A Common Faith (1934), Logic: The Theory of Inquiry (1938), and Theory of Valuation (1939).
 The Public and Its Problems (1927) contained a defence of participatory democratic ideals against sceptics such as Walter Lippmann, who argued that there was only space for a minimally democratic politics in complex modern societies.
 Dewey was a critic of laissez-faire liberalism and its accompanying individualistic view of society from his early writings.
 This criticism was amplified during the Depression, where he expressed a form of liberal and democratic socialism in writings such as Individualism, Old and New (1930), Liberalism and Social Action (1935), and Freedom and Culture (1939).

 As a public intellectual, Dewey was a supporter of such causes as women’s suffrage and the Settlement House movement (he was a frequent visitor to the philosopher Jane Addams’s and Ellen Gates Starr’s famous Hull House in Chicago).
 He lectured to international audiences and his educational writing in particular was influential in a wide range of settings, including notably China.
-His immense range of public and political activities included presidency of the teachers’ union, sponsorship of the American Civil Liberties Union and NAACP, support for the Outlawry of War movement in the interwar years, chairing the People’s Lobby, and (persuaded by his student Sidney Hook) participation in the “trial” of Leon Trotsky in Mexico in 1938.
+His immense range of public and political activities included presidency of the teachers’ union, sponsorship of the American Civil Liberties Union and NAACP, support for the Outlawry of War movement in the interwar years, chairing the People’s Lobby, and (persuaded by his student, the philosopher Sidney Hook) participation in the “trial” of Leon Trotsky in Mexico in 1938.
 After his move to New York, and particularly after the onset of the First World War, a substantial part of his published output consisted of commentary on current domestic and international politics, and public statements on behalf of many causes, both domestic and international.
 (He is probably the only philosopher in this Encyclopaedia to have published both on the Treaty of Versailles and on the value of displaying art in post offices.)
-He was a prominent critic from the left of Roosevelt’s New Deal while at the same time opposing Soviet communism and its western apologists.
+Among these commitments, his support for the entry of the United States into the First World War was hugely controversial, strained or broke many of his ties with the American left, and came to be a source of profound disillusionment.
+In a way, it marked the highpoint of his belief that the American state could be tethered to democratic goals without thoroughgoing reconstruction.
+He went on to be a prominent critic from the left of Roosevelt’s New Deal while also opposing Soviet communism and its western apologists.
 By the time of his death he was lionized as a national sage (as with Bertrand Russell, this status was compatible with his promotion of controversial and often radical public positions).
-Both his philosophical reputation and public status dimmed somewhat in subsequent years.
-However, his work has remained an important reference point and resource for democratic theory.
+Although his philosophical reputation and public status dimmed somewhat in subsequent years, his work has consolidated in stature as an important reference point and resource for democratic theory.